Murder of Marwa El-Sherbini: Marwa El-Sherbini

 Marwa El-Sherbini was born in 1978 in Alexandria, Egypt, to the chemists Ali El-Sherbini and Laila Shams.
 In 1995, she graduated from El Nasr Girls' College, where she had acted as a student speaker.
 El-Sherbini went on to study pharmacy at Alexandria University, obtaining a bachelor's degree in pharmaceutical sciences in 2000.
 From 1992 to 1999, she was a member of the Egypt national handball team.
 In 2005, El-Sherbini moved with her husband, Elwy Ali Okaz, to Bremen, Germany.
 In 2008, the couple and their two-year-old son moved to Dresden, where Okaz, a lecturer at Minufiya University, obtained a doctoral research position at the Max Planck Institute for Molecular Cell Biology and Genetics.
 El-Sherbini worked at the University Hospital Carl Gustav Carus in Dresden and at a local pharmacy as a part of an accreditation programme to practice pharmacy in Germany.

-Together with others, El-Sherbini founded a registered voluntary association with the aim of establishing an Islamic cultural and education centre in Dresden.
+With others, El-Sherbini set up a registered voluntary association with the aim of establishing an Islamic cultural and education centre in Dresden.
 At the time of her death, El-Sherbini was three months pregnant, expecting her second child.